Warner Bros Studio Tour

 Warner Bros brought the magic of Potter to life once, and quite simply, they’re up to their old tricks again.

 Details: The Harry Potter Warner Bros.
-Studio Tour is open everyday 8:30am-10pm, and lasts 3.5 hours.
-Tickets are £45 for an adult, £37 for a child, and can be purchased here.
+Studio Tour is open every day, and lasts 3.5 hours.
+Tickets start at £53.50 for an adult, £43 for a child, and must be booked in advance here.
 Shuttle buses to the studios leave every 20 minutes from Watford Junction station, which you can reach easily from London Euston.

 Warner Bros.
 Studio Tour London | Studio Tour Drive, Watford, WD25 7LR